 Just make sure you check the weights of light and if your ceiling can hold up the weight and size.

 8. Incorporating Your TV

-The TV is a common focal point for the living room although maybe not the best!
-Other than just a black screen floating about, think on how you can incorporate the tv as part of a bigger element.
-Like having a media unit around the tv or painting the wall a darker colour to fade the tv out.
-You could even make the tv a part of gallery wall so when it’s turned off it could be part of your feature wall.
+You could have a media wall that includes the tv.
+Or painting the wall your tv is on a darker colour to fade the tv out.
+If you have a smart tv, you could even make the tv a part of gallery wall so when it’s turned off it could be part of your feature wall.

-Or use sliding doors to create a focal point when the tv isn’t in use!
+Another option is having your tv above the fireplace.
+Or use sliding doors to create a focal point when the tv isn’t in use.